rustic-rs/docs/src/commands/misc/hooks.md

 In this example, the `run-before` hook is executed globally before any command is executed.
 Within the hook, two commands are executed.
-The first command writes `Hello,` to a file called `test.out`, and the second command appends `World!` to the same file.
-The commands in a hook are executed in order.
+The first command writes `Hello,` to a file called `test.out`, and the second command appends `World!` to the same file on a new line.
+The commands within the list of a hook are executed in order.

-After any command is executed globally, the `run-after` hook is executed.
-In this case, the command `echo 'Goodbye, world!'` is executed, and the output is appended to the file `test.out`.
+So, after any other command is executed globally, the `run-after` hook is executed.
+In this case, the command `echo 'Goodbye, world!'` is executed, and the output is appended to the file `test.out` in a new line.

 You can use hooks, e.g. to send a notification when a backup has finished: